sss777999/Brain/docs/plan.md

 ---

-Other limitations:
+Other limitations (remaining):
-- No explicit word sense disambiguation (homonyms compete in activation)
+- No explicit word sense disambiguation (homonyms compete in activation) — low priority, tests pass
-- Connector matching is binary (match/no-match), no partial credit
+- Connector matching uses family groups (is/is_a, with_*) but no partial credit
 - PFC context not fully utilized for episode selection bias
-- CA3 scoring doesn't prioritize more specific episodes over general ones

 #### Biological Simplifications
 - NMDA receptor kinetics simplified (no Mg²⁺ block dynamics)